Snicon/JavaScript-Counter/readme.md

 ## How to use
 Just open up the index.html file in your browser and make sure to have JavaScript enabled.
+To interact with the app either use your keyboard ("+", "0", "r" and "-", have some kind of functionality implemented) or press the buttons on the screen.

 ## Public URL
 To be added